-Enterprise Zone and Enterprise MapThe Illinois Enterprise Zone Program is designed to stimulate economic growth and neighborhood revitalization in economically depressed areas of the state through state and local tax incentives, regulatory relief and improved governmental services.
+Enterprise Zone Information & MapThe Illinois Enterprise Zone Program is designed to stimulate economic growth and neighborhood revitalization in economically depressed areas of the state through state and local tax incentives, regulatory relief and improved governmental services.

 A wide range of financial incentives are available to businesses that expand or locate in the Southern Tazewell Enterprise Zone.
 Pekin’s Enterprise Zone is part of a broader zone jointly created by the City of East Peoria, Village of Morton, the Village of Tremont, Tazewell County and the Illinois Department of Commerce and Economic Opportunity in 2016.
 The Southern Tazewell Enterprise Zone is shown on the attached map.